 The subway is the fastest and easiest way to get around the city.
 When you travel on the subway, make sure of which train you’re getting onto.
 Some are locals, which stop at every station, and some are express trains, which only stop at major stations.
 They’re usually on the same track so check before you board.
 A single ride costs $2.75, but you’re better off, if you’re going to be using it a lot, to buy an unlimited pass MetroCard, which costs $32 for 7 days or $121 for 30 days.
 If you’re going to be out late clubbing, though, you’ll have to add some cash to the card as well, because the “unlimited” part doesn’t cover travel after midnight.

-2. Walking in New York City
+2. Walking is free in New York City

 Places to stroll: Central Park, of course!
 Walk around the Battery in Lower Manhattan, or South Street Seaport or the Hudson River Greenway (a strip of park along the river) or across the Brooklyn Bridge or the Manhattan Bridge (great views of the city!).